Operator algebras and representations from commuting semigroup actions: THE LEFT REGULAR ALGEBRA

 so that $ \pi_{x, \ga}(S_t)^* \pi_{x, \ga}(S_t)\xi_s = \xi_s$ for all $s \in \sS,$ and since the set $\{ \xi_s :\ s \in \sS\}$ is an orthonormal basis for $\ell_2(\sS),$ it follows $ \pi_{x, \ga}(S_t)^* \pi_{x, \ga}(S_t) = I .$

 It is obvious that $\pi_{x, \ga}$ is a $*$-representation when restricted to $C(X).$ Thus it is an isometric covariant representation.

-\begin{remark} The representations $\pi_{x, \ga}$ in case $\ga$ is the trivial character are the semigroup analogue of the regular representations of crossed products, coming from the one dimensional evaluation representations, as in \cite[7.7]{Pet}. \end{remark}
+\begin{remark} Notice that the unitary given by $ \xi_s \mapsto \langle - \ga, s \rangle \xi_s$ provides a unitary equivalence between the representation $ \pi_{x,\ga}$ and $ \pi_{x, 0 }$ and the representations $\pi_{x, 0}$ are the semigroup analogue of the regular representations of crossed products, coming from the one dimensional evaluation representations, as in \cite[7.7]{Pet}. \end{remark}

 \begin{lemma} Let $F \in \sA_0,\ F \neq 0.$ Then for some $x \in X,\ \ga \in \Ga,\ \pi_{x, \ga}(F) \neq 0.$ \end{lemma}